 The Act provides parties to negotiations with the ability to request a reconsideration of a Panel decision.
 Each party is entitled to one reconsideration request per decision.
 If such a request is received, the Panel is mandated to assess the request, hold a hearing (if necessary) and issue a decision within 48 hours of acknowledgement of receipt of the request.
 While the number of reconsideration requests received in any given year is generally low, the unpredictability of such requests and the stringent time frame under which the Panel must execute its responsibilities places demands on members in terms of making themselves available on short notice.

-The Act also establishes a three year appointment term for alternate members, however, it does not provide for alternates members to continue to serve upon expiry of their term.
+Section 19.1(7) of the Act establishes a three-year appointment term for Alternate Panel members however, it does not provide for alternates members to continue to serve upon expiry of their term.